 However, statistically significant sex differences were found for the overtly aggressive group: 15.6% of the boys and .4% of the girls were in this group.
 Furthermore, the relationally aggressive group consisted of 2.0% of the boys and 17.4% of the girls.
 The remaining children (9.4% of the boys, 3.8% of the girls) were placed in the relationally and overtly aggressive group.

 A second study (Rys & Bear, 1997) attempted to replicate the findings of Crick and Grotpeter (1995).
 Rys and Bear assessed relational aggression among other forms of aggression in 131 third graders and 135 sixth graders, from nine elementary schools and five middle schools in the mid-Atlantic public school system.
 Given their goal of replicating the Crick and Grotpeter study, they used the same peer nomination measure to assess children's aggressive and prosocial behaviors.

 Although boys were more overtly aggressive than girls and girls were more prosocial than boys, no sex differences in relational aggression were found.
 Similarly, findings in a study of 268 middle school students also indicated no significant sex differences on relational aggression when implementing the Crick and Grotpeter (1995) relational aggression scale (Espelage et al., 2003).
 These contradictory findings indicate that future research needs to explore the construct of relational aggression as well as the associations to relational victimization.

-According to Espelage, what are three recent insights into conceptualizing bullying?
-Record the letter of the correct answer the .
+QUESTION 24 What are three recent insights into conceptualizing bullying?
+Record the letter of the correct answer the Test.